Mon to Fri:

 Bowl or Bin?
 Which Is The Safest Choice For Your Plumbing With Your Used Wet Wipes?

 Where should your dirty wet wipes go?
-Are all product type safe to throw in the bowl?
+Are all product types safe to throw in the bowl?
 Why should you even think about it?
 These are some questions you’re faced with when you’ve seen others throw away their baby wipes just anywhere, but you heard other things— about the troubles you can get into with flushing away your used wet wipes.

 But don’t believe everything you read or hear.